cloudposse/docs/content/tutorials/atmos-getting-started.md

 Even though this component didn't have any resources, your deploy’s `apply` step will utilize the [`external`](https://registry.terraform.io/providers/hashicorp/external/latest/docs/data-sources/data_source) data source to invoke the component's `fetch_location.sh` script and output your city, region, and country (found by your IP address).

 Awesome, we've got a component applied, but that would've been pretty trivial to do without `atmos`, right?
-We consolidated down 3 commands into one which is great, but we can do a lot better and now show you where `atmos` really provides value: Workflows.
+We consolidated down 3 commands into one which is great, but we can do a lot better...
+Let's show you where `atmos` really provides value: Workflows.

 ### 5. Invoke an Atmos Workflow

-The SweetOps methodology is built on small, composable components because through experience practitioners have found large root modules to become cumbersome: They require long `plan` times, create large change blast radiuses, and don't foster reuse.
+The SweetOps methodology is built on small, composable components because through experience practitioners have found large root modules to become cumbersome: They require long `plan` times, create large blast radiuses, and don't foster reuse.
 The tradeoff with smaller root modules (components) however is that you then need to orchestrate them in an order that makes sense for what you're building.
 That is where `atmos` workflows come in.
 Workflows enable you to describe the ordering of how you want to orchestrate your terraform or helmfile components so that you can quickly invoke multiple components via one command.
 Let's look at an example in our `/stacks/example.yaml` file:

 ```yaml
 import: []